All Episodes

 This will be a promo forever.

-This is gonna be a promo.
+This is going to be a promo.

 He's like, Santa!

-Right screaming at the top of his lungs, you know, and I'm just like, okay, this is very subtle.
+He's screaming at the top of his lungs, you know, and I'm just like, okay, this is very subtle.

-We get over to Santa, we're about five feet from Santa, and suddenly he begins to shake and cry.
+And suddenly he begins to shake and cry.

-And he's like, No, don't let me touch him.
+And he's like, no, don't let me touch him.

-And it's like I'm I see nothing.
+And it's like, I see nothing.

 By the way, I've seen that happen many times.

-But I don't remember I uh I think my daughter might have been a little irritated.
+I think my daughter might have been a little irritable.

 Did you do those pictures when they were little?

-I I I don't have many pictures at all.
+I don't have many pictures at all.

-I just you know, I don't I'm now we have them, but I don't go through every single day.
+Now we have them, but I don't go through every single day.

-I have pictures all over my offices, but short of those that are there, I'm not running through pictures anymore.
+But short of those that are there, I'm not running through pictures.

 I'm not investigating the FBI 24-7.

-Um, but I think it's I don't think it's a bad thing that there are kids that are young that have a natural fear of a stranger.
+But I don't think it's a bad thing that there are kids that are young that have a natural fear of a stranger.

 I don't.

-I mean, I know listen, I know.
+I mean, I know, listen, I know.

-Yeah, but then uh then I think they get over the fear.
+But then I think they get over the fear.

 How do you know your son's a Republican?